AEA Ombudsperson Frequently Asked Questions

 In situations that do not involve harassment or discrimination occurring in the context of AEA-related activities, the ombudsperson's role (in addition to sharing information among the complainants) will be to provide the complainants with relevant information or material, or to make referrals to agencies or organizations as appropriate for personal assistance or legal consultation.

-For allegations of harassment or discrimination in the context of AEA-sponsored activities, the ombudsperson may, at her discretion and with the permission of the complainant(s), conduct an investigation and relay the findings to the AEA Executive Committee.
+For allegations of harassment or discrimination in the context of AEA-sponsored activities, the ombudsperson may, at her discretion and with the permission of the complainant(s), engage in informal fact-finding and relay the findings to the AEA Executive Committee.

-For allegations of harassment or discrimination by AEA employees or officers, the ombudsperson may, if warranted by the allegations, conduct an investigation and relay the findings to the AEA Executive Committee.
-In this situation the ombudsperson will disclose the identity of the complainant only to the extent necessary to enforce the policies of the AEA.
+If the allegations concern AEA officers or members of the Board of Trustees, the ombudsperson may engage in informal fact-finding and relay the findings to the AEA Executive Committee.
+In this situation the ombudsperson will only disclose the identity of the complainant with permission.

 The ombudsperson will not provide legal advice nor serve as legal counsel to individuals reporting harassment or assault.
 But the ombudsperson will make every effort to help you.